mauriziopinto/reply-challenge-2018/README.md

-# reply-challenge-2018
-Test repo for the Reply Challenge 2018
+# Reply Challenge 2018

+Path finding:

+* create map as a numpy array of 1 and 0
+* draw polygons to represent obstacles
+* A* algo